Satisfactory Academic Progress Policy

 Satisfactory Academic Progress (SAP) denotes a student’s successful completion of coursework toward a degree.
 Federal regulations require the Office of Student Financial Aid & Scholarships (OSFAS) to monitor the progress of each student toward degree completion.
-Students who fall behind in their coursework (fail classes), fail to achieve minimum standards for grade point average or fail to complete classes in a maximum timeframe, may lose their eligibility for all types of federal and state aid and university aid administered by OSFAS.
+Students who fall behind in their coursework (fail classes), fail to achieve minimum standards for grade point average or fail to complete classes in a maximum time frame, may lose their eligibility for all types of federal and state aid and university aid administered by OSFAS.

-REQUIREMENT FOR MAINTAINING SATISFACTORY ACADEMIC PROGRESS:To maintain SAP, a student must:
+To maintain SAP, a student must:

-For second undergraduate degree students: Second-degree students will be given 150 percent of stated credit hours required for the second degree program.
+For second undergraduate degree students: Second-degree students will be given 150 percent of stated credit hours required for the second-degree program.

 Withdrawal: A “W” grade which is recorded on the student’s transcript will be included as credits attempted and will have an adverse effect on the student’s ability to maintain satisfactory academic progress.
 Students who officially withdraw from the University must make up the deficit hours and are encouraged to attend summer school to remove the deficient hours.
 The successful completion of a course is defined as receiving one of the following grades: A, B, C or D. Courses with grades of F, I, U, and W will not qualify in meeting the minimum standard.

 Incomplete (I) grade: An incomplete grade indicates that a student has not finished all course-work required for a grade and is included in the cumulative credits attempted.
-An incomplete will count toward attempted hours but not as hours passed until a final grade is posted in the Registrar’s Office.
+An incomplete will count toward maximum attempted hours but not as hours passed until a final grade is posted in the Registrar’s Office.

 Repeated courses: A student who has received a failing grade in a course may repeat the course and receive financial aid.
 Students (undergraduate and graduate) may only receive federal financial aid for one repetition (repeat) of a previously passed course.
 Students who have already passed a course with a grade of D or better may only repeat the class one additional time and receive financial aid for that course.
-All repeated courses are included in the total attempted hours for SAP evaluation.
+All repeated courses are included in the total maximum attempted hours for SAP evaluation.

 Change of Major: A student may change from one major to another during attendance at the University.
-Students who change from one major to another are still expected to maintain satisfactory academic progress and complete the coursework within the time frame or hours limitation stated unless an appeal is approved.
-All attempted hours from a prior major are included in the total attempted hours.
+Students who change from one major to another are still expected to maintain satisfactory academic progress and complete the coursework within the time frame or hour limitation stated unless an appeal is approved.
+All attempted hours from a prior major are included in the total maximum attempted hours.

 Audited courses: Courses audited are not eligible for financial aid and are not counted as either attempted or earned hours.